 A study of works by representative African-American writers from the mid-19th century to the present in their cultural and social contexts.
 The course will cover a variety of genres.
 Prerequisites: ENGL 203.
-Credits: 4(4-0) Offered every spring
+Credits: 4(4-0)

 ENGL 338 Contemporary Literature: (subtitle)